 Success in preclinical studies and early clinical trials does not ensure that later clinical trials will be successful, and we cannot be sure that the results of later clinical trials will replicate the results of prior preclinical studies and earlier clinical trials.
-For example, we cannot assure you that the efficacy and safety results from our TUSCANY-2 trial of RVT-3101 in ulcerative colitis or the reductions in IgG antibodies that we have observed to date in our clinical trials and preclinical studies of batoclimab and IMVT-1402 and will be observed in future clinical trials, including pivotal trials necessary for regulatory approvals.
+For example, we cannot assure you that the efficacy and safety results from our TUSCANY-2 trial of RVT-3101 in ulcerative colitis or the reductions in IgG antibodies and favorable analyte profile observed in our Phase 1 trial of IMVT-1402 and will be observed in future clinical trials, including pivotal trials necessary for regulatory approvals.
 Likewise, promising interim results or other preliminary analyses do not ensure that the clinical trial as a whole will be successful and may lack statistical significance, which would further limit the reliability of such interim or preliminary data.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in, or the discontinuation of, clinical trials, even after promising results were seen with their product candidates in earlier preclinical studies or clinical trials.
 These setbacks have been caused by, among other things, preclinical findings made while clinical trials were underway and safety or efficacy observations made in clinical trials, including previously unobserved adverse events.